Canon T6 Tech Info

 Exposure modes include a fairly typical choice of flexible program, shutter-priority, aperture-priority, or manual exposure modes, with the latter including a bulb mode capability.
 These are paired with a scene intelligent auto mode, a flash off mode, a creative auto mode, and six scene positions on the mode dial (portrait, landscape, close-up, sports, food and night portrait).
 The food mode is a new addition compared to the earlier camera.

 Shutter speeds range from 1/4,000 to 30 seconds using an electronic first-curtain shutter, and a mechanical second-curtain shutter.
-In manual mode, you can also opt for a bulb exposure, but this is limited to the same 1/4,000 to 30-second window.
+In manual mode, you can also opt for a bulb exposure which will keep the shutter open for as long as you hold down the shutter button, but ISO is limited to 800 and below in bulb mode.

 Exposures are determined using a 63-zone AF-linked evaluative metering system from a dual-layer metering sensor.
 10% partial or center-weighted average metering are also possible, but there is no spot metering function.
 The metering system has a working range of 1-20 EV.
 Autoexposure lock is possible with a half-press of the shutter button when using one-shot autofocus, or by pressing the AE lock button in program or priority exposure modes.